How Much Does It Cost to Break a Lease?

 - Domestic violence or stalking: Depending on the state, you may be protected if you’re a victim of domestic violence, stalking, harassment or assault by someone who lives with or near you.
 Protections vary from state to state, though, and are not covered federally.

-- Change in active military duty status: The Servicemembers Civil Relief Act can help protect you from the costs of breaking a lease due to active deployment or relocation.
-This act applies to active duty members of the armed forces, National Guard members serving active duty status under federal orders, reservists called to active duty, and Coast Guard members serving on active duty.
+- Change in active military duty status: The Servicemembers Civil Relief Act (SCRA) can help protect you from the costs of breaking a lease due to active deployment or relocation.
+This act applies to active duty members of the armed forces, including National Guard members, reserve members and eligible family members.

 Remember, though, that it's not as easy as just moving out.
-You’ll still have to show proof of your conditions and send written notice to your landlord (typically within 30 days of moving).
+You’ll typically have to show proof of your conditions and send written notice to your landlord, usually within 30 days of moving.
 If you simply move without proof or notification, even if your situation is valid, you could still be legally responsible for the fees associated with breaking your lease.

 Illegal reasons for breaking a lease

-There are also reasons why you may need to break a lease that aren’t justifiable in the eyes of the law — despite them still requiring you to vacate a property.
+There are also reasons why you may need to break a lease that aren’t justifiable in the eyes of the law.
+Here are some common examples:

 - Relocating for a job.
 Sometimes, job opportunities will take you to another city or state, causing you to break a lease.
 In most cases, needing to leave because of a job won’t qualify you for any sort of leniency on paying your termination fees.
 But, you may be able to negotiate with your new employer to cover some or all of the relocation costs.